Chapalak Cave

 Chapalak Cave is a Late Paleolithic site located at the Amarlou region, in the Gilan Province, northern Iran.
 The cave contains evidence for late Paleolithic human cave occupation.

+Artefacts

-Stone artifacts and animal remains were excavated by an Iranian-Korean team in 2008.
+Stone artifacts and animal remains were excavated by an Iranian Korean team in 2008.
 They found lithic artifacts (14 pieces: cores and blades/bladelets) in the upper most layer of the test pit that based on their techno-typological characteristics attributed to the Late Paleolithic period.